sujit70777/Awsome-Mobile-App-Development/README.md

 ### Blockchain

 - [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
 It is an implementation of the Bitcoin SPV protocol written in swift.
+- [EthereumKit](https://github.com/yuzushioh/EthereumKit) - EthereumKit is a free, open-source Swift framework for easily interacting with the Ethereum.